philipturner/swift-colab/README.md

 # Swift-Colab

-In March 2021, Google [ended](./Documentation/ColabSupportHistory.md) built-in Swift support on Colaboratory as part of their *attempt* to end [Swift for TensorFlow (S4TF)](https://github.com/tensorflow/swift).
+In March 2021, Google [ended](./Documentation/ColabSupportHistory.md) built-in Swift support on Colaboratory as part of their <s>evil scheme</s> attempt to end [Swift for TensorFlow (S4TF)](https://github.com/tensorflow/swift).
 Now that new contributors are working on S4TF, Colab support is essential for ensuring that TPU acceleration still works.
 This repository is the successor to [google/swift-jupyter](https://github.com/google/swift-jupyter), rewritten entirely in Swift.

 Swift-Colab is an accessible way to do programming with Swift.
 It runs in a browser, taking only 30 seconds to start up.
 It is perfect for programming on Chromebooks and tablets, which do not have the full functionality of a desktop.
 You can access a free NVIDIA GPU for machine learning, using the real C bindings for OpenCL and CUDA instead of Python wrappers.
 Soon, you will be able to experiment with the [new S4TF](https://github.com/s4tf/s4tf) as well.